Workshop

 Matthew has worked alongside proponents, Indigenous governments, and public institutions on processes where the stakes were high and the relationships had to hold.

-Matthew designed the Relational Decision Framework Workshop by drawing on his experiences and training with the mutual gains negotiation approach (Harvard Program on Negotiation), interest-based and relational mediation (Équijustice), Gestalt awareness practice, and pluripartiality frameworks.
+Matthew designed the Relational Decision Framework Workshop by drawing on his experiences and training with the mutual gains negotiation approach (Harvard Program on Negotiation), interest-based and relational mediation (Équijustice), Gestalt awareness practice, Non-Violent Communication and pluripartiality frameworks.
 These are grounded in over a decade of field experience across community justice, environmental governance, and international climate processes, and shaped by a relational approach to conflict that centres long-term relationships, genuine care for all parties, and a biocentric understanding of what is ultimately at stake in the decisions we help people make.

 Interested?